Tim Krekel

-Tim Krekel (October 10, 1950 – June 24, 2009) was an American rock musician and country music songwriter from Louisville, Kentucky.
+Timothy Joseph Krekel (October 10, 1950 – June 24, 2009) was an American rock singer and country music songwriter from Louisville, Kentucky.

 Early life

 Krekel was born in Louisville, Kentucky, in 1950.
-He became interested in music early and his first lessons were on the drums.
-He began taking guitar lessons at age 10 or 11, when it dawned on him that "the guitar player was up front getting all the attention, [like] Rick Nelson".
-He was singing and playing his guitar for audiences by the time he was 12, gigging in Lebanon, Kentucky, at places like The Golden Horseshoe and Club 68.
-He began to write his own songs in high school, although he was reluctant to share them with anyone for a few years.
+He became interested in music early in life and his first lessons were on the drums.
+He began taking guitar lessons at age 10 or 11, when he realised that "the guitar player was up front getting all the attention, [like] Rick Nelson".
+He was singing and playing guitar for audiences by the time he was 12, gigging in Lebanon, Kentucky, at places including The Golden Horseshoe and Club 68.
+He began to write his own songs in high school, although he was initially reluctant to share them.

 Krekel's first band was an eight-piece basement band called The Octaves.
-He continued to sharpen his skills and, by the late 1960s, he was in a popular Louisville band called Dusty.
+He continued to improve his skills and, by the late 1960s, he was in a popular Louisville band called Dusty.
 It was around this time that two of Krekel's peers, Steve Ferguson and Terry Adams, went off and started NRBQ, returning to Louisville with a record contract.
-For the first time, Krekel thought seriously about music as a profession and realized what he had to do.
-He and Dusty moved to New York City, where they played gigs for a few months while Krekel got more serious about writing.
-After about six months, Krekel decided he would be happier pursuing his career closer to home and moved back to Louisville.
+For the first time, Krekel thought seriously about music as a profession.
+He and Dusty moved to New York City, where they played gigs for a few months while Krekel began to write more seriously.
+After about six months, Krekel moved back to Louisville to pursue his career closer to home.

-Still using the name Dusty, he started another band which developed a strong local following.
-"We played almost every Sunday night at this place called the Storefront Congregation.
+Still under the name Dusty, he started another band which developed a strong local following.
+Krekel reported: "We played almost every Sunday night at this place called the Storefront Congregation.
 There was always someone really good sittin' in with us, like Sam Bush, who would bring his electric violin and tear the place up."